Dick Moss, the lawyer who won free agency for baseball players, dies at age 93

 Hired by union executive director Marvin Miller as general counsel in 1967, Moss argued the 1975 case involving pitchers Andy Messersmith and Dave McNally that led to arbitrator Peter Seitz striking down the reserve clause.
 That provision for a unilateral one-year renewal had been included in every contract since 1878 and had enabled teams to control players by maintaining those agreements could be extended perpetually.

 Seitz decided on Dec.
-23, 1975, the provision meant only a single one-year renewal.
-His ruling was upheld in U.S. District Court and by the 8th U.S. Circuit Court of Appeals, where Moss conducted the oral argument on the union’s behalf.
-The decision impacted all sports across North America and led to collectively bargained provisions for baseball free agency.
+23, 1975, the clause meant only a single one-year renewal.
+The decision impacted all sports across North America and led to collectively bargained free agency in baseball.

+“A titan of the industry.
+He impacted the industry at that time like few others,” said David Cone, a pitcher who was a member of the union leadership and a Moss client.
+“A bit eccentric, but very fun loving, just a gregarious personality, great guy to be around.
+Life of the party, a great guy to have a drink with.”

 MLB’s revenues increased at a less steep rate, from $163 million in 1975 to more than $11 billion in 2023, a 70-fold rise.